How to make contributions through your employer

 5. Enter the amount you would like to contribute

 In this section, write the amount you would like to contribute from each pay.
-You need to enter any dollar amount or the percentage of your pay that you would like to contribute in the bottom boxes for after-tax personal contributions.
+You need to enter the dollar amount or percentage of your pay that you would like to contribute in the top boxes for salary sacrifice contributions, or in the bottom boxes for after-tax contributions.

-Again, if you’re not sure how much to contribute, try our Retirement planning calculator.
+If you’re still not sure how much to contribute, try our Retirement planning calculator.

 In this step, you need to select GESB Super or West State Super depending on which account you have.
-If you’re not sure which account you have, check your last Member Statement or login to Member Online.
+If you’re not sure which account you have, check your last member statement, visit the Which super account do you have page or login to Member Online.

 If you’re a Gold State Super member and don’t already have a GESB Super or West State Super account, we’ll automatically open a GESB Super account for you.